carrier-io/perfmeter/README.md

 ... -t /mnt/jmeter/<test_name> -JVUSERS=1 -JRAMP_UP=1 ...
 ```

-Reporting can be configured using config.yaml file.
+Error reporting can be configured using config.yaml file.

+You can send aggregated errors to Report Portal or Jira.
+You can also send error info to Loki.

-You have to uncomment the necessary configuration section and pass parameters to use it in your test
+To do this, you need to uncomment the necessary configuration section and pass parameters.

 **config.yaml** file example:
 ```